numerous-com/numerous-sdk/docs/README.md

 ## Development of Go CLI 🐹

-To build, run `make cli-build`, and the executable is stored as `build/numerous`
+To build, run `make cli-build`.
+The executable is stored as `build/numerous`.

 While developing, you can run the CLI like below: